BazilSuhail/Texleath-Online-Marketplace/README.md

-### Textleath (E-commerce Mobile Application)
+### DiObral (E-commerce Web Application)
-Texleath, an e-commerce platform developed for high-quality clothing sales.
+DiObral, an e-commerce platform developed for high-quality clothing sales.
 This platform's web application offers a sleek and elegant design, reflecting the premium nature of our products.
 With a focus on user experience, our site provides a seamless and engaging shopping experience, complemented by advanced features and interactive elements.

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](#)